Hero Background

 What Are Playwright Dropdowns?

 Dropdowns can be single-select or multi-select, and interacting with them requires choosing the correct option by value, label, or index.
+If you also need to automate other form elements, check out the guide on handling inputs and buttons in Playwright.

 How to Handle Dropdowns in Playwright?